 Blockchain technologies provide ledger databases whose records are immutable and cryptographically-signed using a distributed consensus or validation protocol.
-These characteristics contributed to the popularity of blockchain for use cases where multiple parties have to agree on a transaction and want to guarantee its correctness and prevent tampering, without the need to rely on a third party.
+These characteristics contributed to the popularity of blockchain to power transaction execution in multiparty business environments.
+With blockchain, multiple parties can agree on transaction details while still guaranteeing correctness and prevent tampering, without having to rely on a trusted centralized authority.

 To provide such functionality and just like any other database, blockchain technologies are built around platforms, infrastructure, APIs and management tools.
 Cloud computing is a well-oiled model that provides easy access to all these technology components, in addition to services and capabilities for application development and integration.
 While cloud computing can certainly help accelerate the execution of blockchain projects, it is also a heavily centralized model, specifically around few hyperscale megavendors.
 Conversely, the effectiveness of blockchain relies on decentralization as one of its core principles .

 Full decentralization is especially important for public blockchains (such as Bitcoin) where anybody is free to participate and transact.
-Conversely, enterprise blockchain use cases may accept to trade aspects of decentralization (such as a single technology provider) in exchange of easier access to technologies and a lower management overhead.
+Conversely, enterprise blockchains may accept to trade aspects of decentralization (such as a single technology provider) in exchange of easier access to technologies and a lower management overhead.

 All hyperscale cloud providers have launched blockchain cloud services in the last 18 months to help organization with their blockchain projects.
 These services build on the strength of each provider (in terms of infrastructure, platform and application development capabilities) but also aim to facilitate the use of open-source DLT frameworks such as Ethereum, Hyperledger Fabric and Quorum.